Traveling wave solutions in a model for tumor invasion with the acid-mediation hypothesis: Proof of Theorem on the existence of slow traveling wave solutions

-To further study the slow TW solutions for $0<\alpha<1$, we divide our spatial domain (in the slow variable $z$) into two slow fields $I_{\rm s}^\pm$ -- away from the layer dynamics -- and one fast field $I_{\rm f}$ -- near the layer dynamics.
+To prove the existence of the slow TW solutions for $0<\alpha<1$, we first divide our spatial domain (in the slow variable $z$) into two slow fields $I_{\rm s}^\pm$ -- away from the layer dynamics -- and one fast field $I_{\rm f}$ -- near the layer dynamics.
 In particular,

 where we, without loss of generality, assumed that the layer dynamics is centered around zero.
 The asymptotic scaling $\eps^{3/8}$ of the boundaries of these fast and slow fields is chosen such that it is asymptotically small with respect to the slow variable $z$ and asymptotically large with respect to the fast variable $y:=\eps^{-1/2} z$.
 In particular, $\eps^{3/8} \ll 1$, while $\eps^{3/8-1/2} \gg 1$.